shigeyf/akamai-edgeworkers-response-transform-template/README.md

 This test does not expect to change your test target source code which use EdgeWorkers `streams` library module.
 How can we test your code??

-Jest can support module name mapping feature to map the module names in your source codes to another module names when testing in your local computer.
+Jest can support moduleNameMapper feature to map original module names in your source codes to another module names only when testing in your local computer.

 You can see an example of **jest.config.js** and a shim "streams" module (a kind of wrapper module) for your local testing as below.